This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 commands locally; we're not installing these commands via a pre-packaged

-file, so we'll store them in /usr/local/lib
+deb file, so we'll store them in /usr/local/lib:

 ssh gitservadmin \ "sudo install -d -m 0750 -o ubuntu -g git /usr/local/lib/git"